I may receive commissions from purchases made through links in this article. Full Disclosure

 5. Delay introduction of solid foods until at least 6 months of age.

-Edit: I have used LAM after 2 of my babies and it worked perfectly until my cycle returned (15 months and 18 months).
-Once my cycle returns, I’m fully fertile again and must be cautious of course.
+Edit: I have now used Lactational Amenorrhea Method after 2 of my babies and it worked perfectly until my cycle returned (15 months and 18 months).
+Once my cycle returns, I’m fully fertile again and must be cautious, of course.